Prepare a Raspberry Pi device

 Follow the steps outlined in the Raspberry Pi OS documentation to flash the OS image to the device.

-We recommended to use the Raspberry Pi Imager tool, choose "Use custom" and browse to the downloaded Mender Raspberry Pi OS image.
+We recommend to use the Raspberry Pi Imager tool, after choosing a device model, for operating system choose "Use custom" and browse to the downloaded Mender Raspberry Pi OS image.
+You can configure your device either by using a keyboard and monitor or in headless mode.
+If using headless mode, look at Using Raspberry Pi Imager tool (recommended) before flashing.

 Writing the SD card takes 5-25 minutes, mainly depending on your SD card and writer speed.